One week of innovation at the Ostfalia University campus

 Participants: Limited to 70 participants

-The event will take place in the winter semester 22/23 from the 13th-17th of February 2023 in presence.
+The event will take place in the winter semester 23/24 from the 26th of February – 1st of March 2024 in presence.
 The exact room (Haus der Wissenschaften) will be announced.

 Due to its structural design, the event requires a very intensive organizational effort.
 With the help of the following information we would like to answer the open questions of the students and provide the necessary information.
 If you still have questions, we ask you to post your questions in the Stud.IP forum.
 We will answer all questions in the forum in a timely manner.